KevinMackenzie/OpenCircuitsStatus/designs/OT.md

 When two operations are concurrent, the rule described above is that the _first_ entry received is accepted.
 The server is really just a relay and an authoritative clock source.
 It _may_ require some logic for transformations.
 The server should have as little information about the model as possible to avoid code duplication.

 ## Client Logic
 The client has to do its best to preserve its own intent while also abiding by the authoritative server source.
 The client has two lists: _Pending_ for changes which have not been sent to the server, and _Sent_ for changes which have been sent but not ACK'd.
-The rest of the details can be found in the medium article linked above.
+The rest of the details can be found in [Algorithm.md](Algorithm.dm)

 ## Transformations
 The _Transformation_ of Operational Transformation is because text-based operations can affect the indices of later and yet-unknown operations, so entries have to be transformed against accepted changes to preserve the users' intents.
 OpenCircuits is a canvas-based editor without a substantial textual component, so the problem of index-based text operations is not important.
 All text operations can be sets, as opposed to inserts and deletes.